Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 ## Verbosity and debugging

-The CLI supports different verbosity levels to control output, for `quiet`, `normal` and `debug` mode.
-The default mode is `normal`.
-For quiet mode, run the server with no output (useful for scripts and automation):
+The CLI supports different output verbosity levels for `quiet`, `normal` (default) and `debug` mode.
+Sometimes you want to hide all the stdout output, e.g. in a script or a CI automation.
+You can do that using the `--verbosity=quiet` option:

 ```bash
 npx @wp-playground/cli@latest server --verbosity=quiet